Fantagio

 Fantagio (Korean: 판타지오) is a South Korean entertainment company that operates as a record label, talent training and management agency, as well as movie and K-drama production company.
 The company was founded in September 2008 as N.O.A.
-Entertainment (standing for "Network of Asia"), before being renamed to Fantagio in June 2011.
+Entertainment (standing for "Network of Asia"), before changing its name to Fantagio in June 2011.
 In 2012, the company had a reported operating income of KR₩14.1 billion with a net income of KR₩1.8 billion (approximately US$1.6 million).

 History

 2008–2013: Company creation and initial goals

-The company was founded on September 16, 2008 as N.O.A.
+The company was founded on September 16, 2008, as N.O.A.
 Entertainment by Na Byeong-jun, who previously worked for SidusHQ.
 From the start, the company focused on talent training and management, with goals of expanding to other ventures like music and movie production.
 During this time, the company held regular auditions, where they discovered many talented rookies, some of which became representative domestic actors, such as Ha Jung-woo, Jung Il-woo, and Kim Sae-ron.

 In June 2011, the company changed its name to Fantagio (compound word of "Fantasy" and "Origin").
 The company started its research and development program, with the goal of training and debuting their own K-pop idol groups.
 The project soon became known as "i-Teen", and was split into i-Teen Boys (which became Astro) and i-Teen Girls (which became Weki Meki).
 Fantagio also started its actor training program, "Actors League".

 In November 2011, Fantagio Corp. created subsidiaries Fantagio Pictures, for film and TV drama production, Fantagio Music, for music production, and Solid C&M, for other ventures.